 Pedometers have been available and in use for many years.
 The initial mechanical devices tracked steps in a very rudimentary fashion.
 The user needed to wear them in a very specific position, and steps were counted only when the movement exactly matched a typical walking rhythm.
 Data management was limited and basic.
 In recent years, with the miniaturization and reduced cost of digital accelerometers, as well as the widespread use of smartphone processing power, and a cultural interest in maximizing the health effects of daily motion, this market has exploded.
 All the products in our test make use of simple and affordable accelerometer technology.
 An accelerometer simply senses movement.
 Digital processing interprets the sensed movement and generates step and activity measures.

 People choose step-counting devices for one of two major reasons.
 By far the largest category of consumers purchases a pedometer to monitor, record, and inspire daily home and office activity.
 On the other hand, some select a device to record and measure formalized exercise.
-We focus in this review and buying advice on the market and products for tracking day-to-day activity.
-Because it is the rationale behind the vast majority of purchases, our discussion here focuses on the idea of tracking daily and routine activity.
+Here we focus on the market and products for tracking day-to-day activity.
+Because it is the rationale behind the vast majority of purchases, our discussion here focuses on the idea of tracking daily and routine activity. '

 Types of Activity Monitors